Monmouth Fountains Scheme

 This project has been developed by the Monmouth Off-Street Project (MOSP) who see the installation of a drinking fountain with bottle filler backed by a programme of education, as a means of making the park a better, healthier, greener place.
 Over £12k has been raised and the project is fully funded.
 A fountain has been purchased, the groundwork completed and water supplied to the site.
 MOSP will decide when Installation will take place.

-A ‘Skate Jam’ is planned to celebrate the fountain coming onstream.
+A ‘Skate Jam’ is planned to celebrate the fountain coming onstream in 2021.

 A fountain, similar to that above, has been proposed for installation at Chippenham.
 It will give access to the vast range of people who use Chippenham for all sorts of recreation.
 The fountain has just been given planning permission from the Welsh Government.